paihsu/spring2017-project-vwbaker/README.md

 # 305 Project
-This is my project throughout 305
+This is a project I'm creating in CPE 305